urbanvikingr/content/content/tutorials/clients/relay-modern/getting-started.md

 `)
 ```

+> Note that as you're adding the fragments now, the `relay-compiler` will throw some errors when you're running it.
+You'll fix these in the following steps.

 Here's where it gets interesting!
 Let's examine this part step-by-step:

 You're using the `createFragmentContainer` higher-order component and pass in two arguments - exactly as we said before.
 The first argument is simply the React component, here that's the `Post`.
 The second argument are its data requirements in the form of a GraphQL fragment wrapped using the `graphql` function.
 The `Post` component needs access to the `description` and `imageUrl` of a post item.
 The `id` is added for deleting the post later on.